Best septic tank treatments 2026

 What is the best home remedy for a septic tank?

-The best home remedy is not a product at all.
-It's responsible use: flush only human waste and toilet paper, avoid pouring grease or chemicals down drains, spread water use across the week, and pump on schedule.
-These habits do more for your system than any additive.
-If you want to add a treatment on top of good habits, a bacteria-based monthly product is the only type worth buying.
+The best home remedy for a septic tank is not a product but a set of habits flush only human waste and toilet paper, avoid pouring grease or chemicals down drains, spread water use evenly across the week instead of concentrating it in one day, use septic-safe cleaning products, and pump the tank on schedule every 3 to 5 years.
+These habits do more for your systems health and longevity than any additive.
+If you want to add a treatment on top of good habits, a bacteria-based monthly product like Rid-X or Green Gobbler is the only type worth buying.
+Avoid folk remedies like adding bakers yeast, raw meat, or sugar to the tank, as these provide no meaningful benefit and simply add unnecessary waste.
+For a complete list of what is and is not safe to put down your drains, see our flushing guide.

 Are enzyme cleaners safe for septic systems?